abbas-gheydi/radotp/README.md

 ```bash
 sudo install ./radotp /usr/local/bin/
 ````
-if you want to launch it as a service, you must make a new [systemd serivce](https://www.suse.com/support/kb/doc/?id=000019672).
+if you want to run it as a service, you must make a new [systemd serivce](https://www.suse.com/support/kb/doc/?id=000019672).

 ### How to Use it:
 - install PostgreSQL and configure it.